The below steps will ensure that Tricent has the required APIs and permissions enabled to work correctly on your Google Workspace domains.

 6.3 Validate that the Allowlisted domain is added.

 7.1 Final step is to reply to the welcome email we sent you with the following five pieces of information:

 - Your 9-digit Google Customer ID.
 You find it at https://admin.google.com/ac/accountsettings/profile.
 The ID is case-sensitive.

 - The Tricent directory lookup account that you created in section 5 - the format is user@domain

 - Your main Google Workspace DNSDomain.You find it at admin.google.com/ac/domains/manage.
 It is your Primary domain we are looking for.

 - The Super Admin accounts you want to be added to the Tricent tool when we onboard you.
 The format is user@domain

 - Your organization name.Your choice on this one.
-The organization name you give us here will appear in the sender name of the notification emails that Tricent sends to your users.
-Just before "Drive Compliance Tool".
+The name will turn up in various notification emails from Tricent.

-All data sent to us is handled in accordance with our DPA, which is available at tricent.com.
+All data sent to us is handled in accordance with our DPA, which is available at tricent.com/legal.

-We'll start setting up our end of the connection and will contact you once everything is ready.
+We'll start setting up our end of the connection and will contact you when everything is ready.